SAR Insigna

 History Presentations

-Members of our Chapter are available to give presentations on the Revolutionary War, flag history, the Constitution, etc. to community groups, such as Boy Scouts Troops who are working on the Citizenship in the Nation merit badge
+Members of our Chapter are available to give presentations on the Revolutionary War, flag history, the Constitution, etc. to community groups, such as Boy Scouts Troops who are working on the Citizenship in the Nation merit badge; service groups such as the Waco Lions Club; DAR and CAR Chapters.

 Flag Displays